 Cameron Ferguson is a songwriter from Tain in the North of Scotland, his music encapsulates a punchy guitar style with lush synth sounds and cutting vocals.
 They’ve played legendary venues such as King Tuts and The Garage and supported acts like Declan Welsh and the Decadent West.
 After opening the main stage at Belladrum Tartan Heart Festival 2024, Cameron and the band SOLD OUT The Tooth and Claw in Inverness and are heading to Glasgow to support Flair on 18 October 2024

 Sonnet are a indie rock quartet hailing from Aberdeen, for fans of acts like The Snuts, The Verve, Ride and Oasis.
 Despite being relative newcomers, they released their debut EP Wishful Thinking in late 2024.
-They headline Cafe Drummonds in Aberdeen on Saturday 7 June 2025 with several support slots lined up across the UK.
+They support Delirium at Cafe Drummonds in ABERDEEN on 14 November 2025

 Harry Miles-Watson is refreshingly different, incorporating a varied melting pot of genres and styles, with aspects of post-punk, folk, country, rock, pop and even jazz.
 The Edinburgh-based artist has already sold out several shows in Scotland’s capital city, headlined Glasgow’s King Tuts and played gigs in Manchester, Leeds, and London.
 They’ve also secured the Artist of the Week spot in Scotland On Sunday